 Lightly bouncing on the spot also offers an excellent method to cool-down after your workout is complete.

 Test your fitness by bouncing on the spot for a 2-minute period.
 How many times can you bounce up and down?
 Check your results after a month, to see how your speed and agility has improved!

-Star jumps on a trampoline will develop cardiovascular fitness, endurance and coordination.
+Split pike jumps on a trampoline will develop cardiovascular fitness, endurance and coordination.